symfony/symfony-docs/security/auth_providers.rst

 That's it!
 Symfony will now be listening for any HTTP basic authentication data.
 To load user information, it will use your configured :doc:`user provider </security/user_provider>`.

+Note: you cannot use the :ref:`log out <security-logging-out>` with ``http_basic``.
+Even if you log out, your browser "remembers" your credentials and will send them on every request.

 .. _security-x509:

 X.509 Client Certificate Authentication
 ---------------------------------------

-When using client certificates, your webserver is doing all the authentication process itself.
+When using client certificates, your web server is doing all the authentication process itself.
 With Apache, for example, you would use the ``SSLVerifyClient Require`` directive.